 Research Highlights

-and some highlighting issues are introduced below.
+and selected highlighting issues are introduced below.

 We revisited a milestone work in the field of cyclic competition by engaging habitat suitability index (HSI) into species migration.
 Under assuming migration (or an exchange motion between two neighboring sites on a square lattice) is sensitive to HSI, we find that the coexistence of species can be promoted, and persistent coexistence appears even at high mobility regimes.
 Coexisting species are globally distributed rather than spirally entangled, and the portion of empty sites is relatively higher than species density at the same time.